AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/int-biginit-schema-update-request.md

 ---
 title: Adobe Commerce database numeric value out of range, `INT` to `BIGINT`
-description: "This article provides solutions for when you are unable to save a product update, like a price change, or deleting, and duplicating a product."
+description: This article provides solutions for when you are unable to save a product update, like a price change, or deleting, and duplicating a product.
+exl-id: e2a00371-9032-4e81-b60e-5456ba35be94
 ---
 # Adobe Commerce database numeric value out of range, `INT` to `BIGINT`

 >[!WARNING]